helm/community/proposals/proposal-0001.md

 Proposals may have a `requires` header, indicating the proposal numbers that this proposal ends on.

+The `type` header specifies the type of proposal: feature, informational, or process.

+The `status` header specifies which state the proposal is in.
+A proposal always begins in "draft" status, and the other statuses are explained below.

-Proposals may also have a `superseded-by` header indicating that a proposal has been rendered obsolete by a later document; the value is the number of the proposal that replaces the current document.
+Proposals with the `superseded` status may also have a `superseded-by` header indicating that a proposal has been rendered obsolete by a later document; the value is the number of the proposal that replaces the current document.
 The newer proposal must have a `replaces` header containing the number of the proposal that it rendered obsolete.

-## Auxiliary files
+### Auxiliary files

 proposals may include auxiliary files such as diagrams.
 Such files must be named proposal-XXX-YY.ext, where "XXX" is the proposal number, "YY" is a serial number (starting at 01), and "ext" is replaced by the actual file extension (e.g.
 "png").

+## Proposal review & resolution

+Once the authors have completed a proposal, they may request a review for style and consistency from the project maintainers.

+The final authority for proposal approval is the project maintainers responsible for the project the proposal is aimed at.
+However, whenever a new proposal is put forward, any project maintainer that believes they are suitably experienced to make the final decision on that proposal may offer to review the proposal, and they will have the authority to approve (or reject) that proposal.
+Individuals taking on this responsibility are free to seek additional guidance from other project maintainers at any time, and are also expected to take the advice and perspectives of other project maintainers into account.

+Such self-nominations are accepted by default, but may be explicitly declined by the project or org maintainers.
+Possible reasons for the maintainers declining another maintainer's review include, but are not limited to, perceptions of a potential conflict of interest (e.g. working for the same organisation as the proposal submitter), or simply considering another potential maintainer to be more appropriate.
+If project maintainers (or other community members) have concerns regarding the suitability of a reviewer for any given proposal, they may ask the org maintainers to review the case.

+To allow gathering of additional design and interface feedback before committing to long term stability for a language feature or standard library API, a PEP may also be marked as "provisional".
+This is short for "provisionally accepted", and indicates that the proposal has been accepted for inclusion in the reference implementation, but additional user feedback is needed before the full design can be considered "final".
+Unlike regular accepted proposals, provisionally accepted proposals may still be rejected **even after the related changes have been included in a project's release**.

+Wherever possible, it is considered preferable to reduce the scope of a proposal to avoid the need to rely on the "provisional" status (e.g. by deferring some features to later proposals), as this status can lead to version compatibility challenges in the wider Helm ecosystem.

+A proposal can also be assigned the status "deferred".
+The proposal author or a maintainer can assign the proposal this status when no progress is being made on the proposal.
+Once a proposal is deferred, a maintainer can re-assign it to draft status.

+A proposal can also be "rejected".
+Perhaps after all is said and done it was not a good idea.
+It is still important to have a record of this fact.

+When a proposal is accepted or rejected, the proposal should be updated accordingly by updating the `status` field, and a link to any relevant information should be provided in the introduction.

+## What to do after a proposal has been approved

+Once a proposal has been approved, the reference implementation must be completed.
+When the reference implementation is complete and incorporated into the project's source code repository, the status will be marked as "final".

 ## Transferring proposal ownership